 Or, if you don’t use serums, then simply apply your moisturizer of choice and you’re good to go!

-Either way, a good moisturizer is a must, be it a lotion, cream or natural oil (like almond or jojoba oil).
+Either way, a good moisturizer is a must, be it a lotion, cream or natural oil (like almond or jojoba oil) to lock in moisture.

 IS IT BAD TO STEAM YOUR FACE?